snowplow-archive/snowplow.github.com/_posts/2015-09-15-schema-guru-0.4.0-released.md

 From the beginning `ddl` subcommand used `minLength` and `maxLength` properties of string schemas to determine whether column has type `CHAR` (fixed-length) or which `VARCHAR` size it has otherwise.
 Taking this in account it's strange to not generate `minLength` and `maxLength` properties with `schema` subcommand.
 Now we've fixed that issue and all strings in JSON Schemas has these properties.

-Be aware of that while processing too small set of instances.
+Be aware that it can produce too strict JSON Schema if you process very small set of instances.
+For this case we provide `--no-length` option:

+{% highlight bash %}
+$ ./schema-guru-0.4.0 schema --no-length /path/to/few-instances
+{% endhighlight %}

+No `minLength` nor `maxLength` will appear in result JSON Schema.

 <h2 id="edge-cases">6.
 Edge cases in DDL generation</h2>